rezarzky/ubuntu_cheatsheet/README.md

-# Ubuntu Command That I Always Forgot
+# Some of ubuntu command

 ## Firewall
 ***
-using ufw firewall (Uncomplicated Firewall) -PS:Always use sudo
+using ufw firewall (Uncomplicated Firewall)

 ##### Install UFW
 ```